 HOW TO TAKE CARE OF YOUR PREMIER POLY-CUT™ AND NEVER HAVE TO THROW IT AWAY!

-- Use a cutting coolant tester (refractometer) every Friday to check the mix ratio.
-“Water” standing over a hot weekend can get very musty.
+- Use a cutting coolant tester such as the recommended digital refractometer or a traditional refractometer once a week to check the mix ratio.
+“Water” standing over a hot weekend can get very musty, so you want to make sure your coolant is in good shape before machining.

 - Clean your sumps at least twice a year.
-You do not have to run a chemical cleaner through your machine, prior to the clean-out process of our fluid.
+What we mean by this is, You do not have to run a chemical cleaner through your machine, prior to the clean-out process of our fluid.
 Remove Premier Poly-Cut™ from sump and retain in holding drum, bucket or any clean container.
 Clean out bottom of sump and return the Premier Poly-Cut™ to sump.
-Add water and Premier Poly-Cut™ to fill sump. hen replace the used fluid, add water and additional coolant to bring your levels back to normal (as measured with your refractometer).
+Add water and Premier Poly-Cut™ to fill sump. then replace the used fluid, add water and additional coolant to bring your levels back to normal (as measured with your refractometer).

 - Do not use tapping products or lubricating oils that contain sulfur.
 Sulfur can cause odor problems and skin irritation problems.
-We recommend Shell and Chevron Way Lubes.
+It can also cause staining on some metals, as we clean your machine and our product removes contaminates.
+If you decide you need to use a way lube, we recommend making sure there is no sulfur in it.
+Shell Way Lubes and Chevron Way Lubes.
 They have shown to be the least contaminating.

 CAUTION: Remember Premier Poly-Cut™ is a soap-based lubricant and is self-cleaning.
 When changing a sump over to our product for the first time, any packed-in chips and residue left in the machine will eventually break loose.
 This will cause Premier Poly-Cut™ to turn gray or black – depending on the amount of contamination – and may cause a sulfur smell (rotten eggs).
 This will subside over a short amount of time.
 This is normal, just remove the dirty fluid and replace.
 Once your machine is “clean”, that will no longer be an issue.